Podcast-Planner/podcast-planner/README.md

     * Fast forward and rewind slider
     * Volume and Mute controls

+## Screenshots

+Enter the length of your walk to fin podcasts wth the same duration
 <img src="./gitHubReadme/WalkTime.png" alt="Enter Walking Time" style="margin: 0px 10px;">

+Select the genre you are in the mood to listen to
 <img src="./gitHubReadme/genres.png" alt="Select Genres" style="margin: 0px 10px;">

+Scroll through the podcasts playlist generated from your search and begin playing your podcasts
 <img src="./gitHubReadme/results.png" alt="Playlist Results" style="margin: 0px 10px;">

+Save the podcast episodes to listen to later
 <img src="./gitHubReadme/savedPlaylists.png" alt="Saved Playlists" style="margin: 0px 10px;">